Bios 6301 at Vanderbilt University

 Software Requirements

 This course is designed to provide students the fundamental skills for effective statistical programming.
 Students will learn to use R (a statistical programming language) for data manipulation, summarization and analysis.
 Topics will include programming syntax and data structures, generation of scientific graphics, writing functions, debugging and testing, programming paradigms, simulation and optimization.
-Students will also be introduced to LaTeX, Markdown and knitr for report writing, version control using Git, and basic SQL programming.
+Students will also be introduced to Markdown and quarto for report writing, version control using Git, and basic SQL programming.

 Prerequisites: Some introductory undergraduate statistics or permission of instructor.